fieldtrip/website/development/integration.md

 ## Mailman

 We use this for a number of email discussion lists.
 It is hosted by C&CZ at <http://mailman.science.ru.nl>.
 Upon an email to the main FieldTrip mailing list, a tweet is send to <http://twitter.com/fieldtriptoolbx>.
+The Google search on the website also searches the email list archives.

 ## Facebook